 For example, the British in the 1970's used much more rigid paper than the one praised by the Americans.
 But America won here too.

 The Kuo family has found a compromise for themselves - toilet paper combined with wet wipes.

 This family also found a compromise on another controversial issue: use the toilet or oriental toilet?

-In China, during the Han Dynasty (206 BC - 220 BC), both were adopted, with regional differences.
-But in public toilets across the country, the squatting method dominated.
+In China during the Han Dynasty (206 BC - 220 AD), both were adopted, with regional differences.
+But public restrooms across the country were dominated by the squatting fashion.